Car owners may accidentally connect the jumper cables in reverse order or install the battery backward, which causes the

 - Check to see if the starter is getting power.

 Hopefully, you were able to diagnose the problem yourself.
-If you are still having problems with starting the car, you may want to consider having a mechanic take a look at your car.
+If you are still having problems with starting the car, you may want to consider having a mechanic look at your car.
 Avoid letting water or rainfall on your fuse panel.

 Do not allow water or rain on your fuse panel.